 Book one day tour Online: Full Day Excursion To Mekong Delta

-A major attraction of Mekong delta is the floating market.
+A major attraction of the Mekong delta is the floating market.
 And if you haven’t seen one before, you shouldn’t miss the chance.
 But you will need an extra day besides the above activity to see the market.
 In that case, choose to take a multiple-day tour which includes lodging in local villages.
-A 3 day trip will take you from Mekong Delta all the way to Phnom Penh and drop you off there.
+A 3-day trip will take you from Mekong Delta all the way to Phnom Penh and drop you off there.

 Book Floating Market tour: 2D1N Mekong Delta with Floating Market Guided Tour